 Retz – Histrotical Background

-In the 11th century, the Babenbergs received these lands from the King of Bohemia, and they established a settlement originally named Rezze in the area, which was already functioning around 1180.
-By 1300, the settlement had developed into a planned town on sparsely populated land.
-The location of the town was not coincidental; the important Rittsteig – trade route between Krems on the Danube in Austria and Znojmo in Bohemia passed through here.
+In the 11th century, the Babenbergs received these lands from the King of Bohemia, and soon after, they created a settlement called Rezze in the area.
+By around 1180, the settlement was already functioning, and it continued to grow steadily.
+Then, by 1300, the town grew into a planned community on land that was previously sparsely populated.
+The location was significant because the Rittsteig trade route passed through it, connecting Krems on the Danube in Austria with Znojmo in Bohemia.
+As a result, the town became a key stop for travelers and traders alike.

 Religious Hub